Trustworthy Language Model (TLM)

 The Problem with LLMs

-Cleanlab’s Trustworthy Language Model (TLM) is the solution.
-It adds a trustworthiness score to every LLM response, letting you know which outputs are reliable and which ones need extra scrutiny.
-TLM is a robust LLM designed for high-quality outputs and enhanced reliability—perfect for enterprise applications where unchecked hallucinations are unacceptable.
-Get started with our quick Python API tutorial, or read about use-cases and benchmarks here.
+Cleanlab's Trustworthy Language Model (TLM) scores the trustworthiness of every LLM response, letting you know which responses are reliable and which ones need extra scrutiny.
+TLM automatically detects incorrect LLM outputs in real-time—perfect for enterprise applications where unchecked hallucinations are unacceptable.
+Get started with our quick Python API tutorial , or read about use-cases and benchmarks .

 Cleanlab TLM can be integrated into your existing LLM-based workflows to improve accuracy and reliability.
 With a trustworthiness score for each response, you can manage the risks of LLM hallucinations and avoid costly errors.